HEALTH WELCOMES YOU

 Research Infrastructure Core

-The Research Infrastructure Core (RIC) enhances institutional research capacity across 12 colleges and 28 academic units and provides state-of-the-art services to scientists in Research Methodology; Laboratory Techniques and Facilities; Data Management and Biostatistics; Health Informatics; and Responsible Conduct of Research, Ethics, and Compliance.
+The Research Infrastructure Core (RIC) enhances institutional research capacity across 12 colleges and 28 academic units and provides state-of-the-art services to UH scientists in Research Methodology; Laboratory Techniques and Facilities; Data Management and Biostatistics; Health Informatics; and the Responsible Conduct of Research and Compliance.

 Behavioral Science Research Project

-African Americans have higher smoking rates than European Americans and are less likely to stop smoking due to stress.
 Smoking tobacco is one of the leading causes of preventable death and disability and leads to an economic disadvantage for the smokers.
-The Behavioral Science Research Project (BSRP) is overseeing a two-phase program focusing on helping African Americans quit smoking.
+The Behavioral Science Research Project (BSRP) is overseeing a two-phase program focusing on helping Americans quit smoking.

 GOAL